 I’ve said before that in order to let go of a relationship, you have to accept that a part of you—the part that was born and only lived when you were with that person—is now dead and gone.

-Well, the same goes for the regrets.
-Finding closure for your regrets means letting your lost self die off once and for all so you can learn what your regret is trying to teach you.
+Well, the same goes for regrets.
+Finding closure for your regrets means letting your lost self die off once and for all.
+That death is necessary so you can learn what your regret is trying to teach you.

 Here’s the irony: at the Cocktail Party of You, the only version of you that can teach you something you don’t already know is the Regrettable You.
 It’s the one version of yourself that can show you where your narratives have gone wrong, where your understanding of yourself has faltered, where you are refusing to take responsibility for your life and your pain.

 Regret can take us through a whole spectrum of emotional states.
 One side of the spectrum is the dark lament we feel when we’re reminded of how fucked up and flawed we are.
-But the other side of regret is the light it shines in, guiding us to a better understanding of ourselves—and ultimately to a place of acceptance of how fucked up and flawed we are.
+But the other side of regret, the side that makes it all worth it, is the light it shines in.
+That light guides us to a better understanding of ourselves—and ultimately to a place of acceptance of how fucked up and flawed we are.

-And the slow burn of a regret that carries on for years is really just a death by a thousand tiny cuts.
+In the end, the slow burn of regret that carries on for years is really just a death by a thousand tiny cuts.
 So let your regrets turn into a raging wildfire that kills everything in its path.